Images of 9/11: A Visual Remembrance

 (AP Photo/Daniel Shanken)

-Pedestrians crossing the Brooklyn Bridge as they flee Manhattan after the collapse of the south tower.
+Pedestrians crossing the Brooklyn Bridge as they flee Manhattan after the collapse of the South Tower.
 (DOUG KANTER/AFP/Getty Images)

 Traffic in Washington, DC, gets gridlocked, as US government workers are released and the city is shutdown following the attacks.
 (TIM SLOAN/AFP/Getty Images)